mtruesda/mtruesda/README.md

 - 👋 Hi, I’m @mtruesda or Myron
 - 👀 I’m interested in doing software development on graphics and VR projects
-- 🌱 I’m currently working with C++ and Python
+- 🌱 I’m currently working with C++, Java, and Python
 - 📫 How to reach me : mtruesda@gmail.com
 - 👔 Add me on [LinkedIn](https://www.linkedin.com/in/myron-truesdale-9402a61b3/)
 - 💻 I develop on Windows, Mac, and Linux